siembablessed/FWF-Final/project_context.md

   // Determine which members to display const displayedTeamMembers = showAllTeam ? teamMembers : teamMembers.slice(0, 6);
-  // Reverted to slice(0, 3) to show only 3 by default
   const displayedBoardMembers = showAllBoard ? boardMembers : boardMembers.slice(0, 3);

   const handleToggleTeam = () => {